by Torstein Hønsi

 It works in all modern browsers including the iPhone/iPad and Internet Explorer from version 6.
 Standard browsers use SVG for the graphics rendering.
 In legacy Internet Explorer graphics are drawn using VML.

-Do you want to use Highstock for a personal website, a school site or a non-profit organisation?
+Do you want to use Highstock for a personal website, a school site or a non-profit organization?
 Then you don't need the author's permission, just go on and use Highstock.
 For commercial websites and projects, see License and Pricing.

 One of the key features of Highstock is that under any of the licenses, free or not, you are allowed to download the source code and make your own edits.
 This allows for personal modifications and a great flexibility.

 Highstock supports line, spline, area, areaspline, column, scatter, OHLC, candlestick, flags, arearange, areasplinerange and columnrange chart types.
 Any of these can be combined in one chart.

 Through a full API you can add, remove and modify series and points or modify axes at any time after chart creation.
 Numerous events supply hooks for programming against the chart.
 This opens for solutions like live charts constantly updating with values from the server, user supplied data and more.

 While navigating a large dataset, perhaps hourly values over several years, it is important for the charting library to provide a quick way a to view a certain time range.
 Highstock provides a range selector where the user can zoom in on preselected time ranges like 1m, 1y or YTD, or manually add date ranges.